poinkpolkadots/recipeez/README.md

 Your website will be visible at `https://<username>.github.io`.

+- To change the title of the website: edit `title                    : "My Awesome Website"` in `config.yml`.
-You can customize some basic information in `_config.yml`.
+- You can edit some other basic information in `config.yml`.
+- To remove the link to the tutorial page in the heading, you can edit `/_data/navigation.yml` and remove the lines it says to

 ## Step two, add recipes!
 You can put all recipes in the `_posts` folder in this repository.